A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 Hire a Security Expert

-• If you do not have expertise in internet security, hire one.
+• If you do not have expertise in internet security, hire someone who does.
 You don’t need one full-time, but they are important for occasional security checks.
 It is critical to hire a security expert after a breach.

 • Have a security software expert set up the settings on all your devices.
-If you go through a device’s security settings and aren’t sure what every option does or doesn’t do, you might open up to a breach.
+If you go through a device’s security settings and aren’t sure what each option does or doesn’t do, you might leave yourself open to a breach.

-• Also, have an expert update all your security settings regularly.
+• Also, have an expert regularly update all your security settings.
 Guessing what settings to select can expose you to security problems.

-• In addition, have someone who knows security review all suspicious emails any time there is a change and regularly do this.
+• In addition, have someone who knows security review all suspicious emails whenever there is a change, and do this regularly.
 Just responding or clicking on links in the email to find out what they are is risky.

 VPN (Virtual Private Network)